Shemaremy/React-Native/README.md

 # REACT NATIVE WRAPPER
 ---------------------------------------------------------------------------------------------------------------

-1. New elements based on jsx
+1. New elements not in jsx
-2. Changes made based on jsx
+2. Changes compared to jsx
 3. Environment setup
 4. Stylesheets api / inline styles
 5. Expo